core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * 'method', specifying an authentication method supported by the Server.
 This parameter MUST specify a single value, which is taken from the 'Value' column of the "EDHOC Method Type" registry defined in {{Section 9.3 of I-D.ietf-lake-edhoc}}.
 This parameter MAY occur multiple times, with each occurrence specifying a different authentication method.

 * 'csuite', specifying an EDHOC ciphersuite supported by the Server.
-This parameter MUST specify a single value, which is taken from the 'Value' column of the "EDHOC Method Type" registry defined in {{Section 9.2 of I-D.ietf-lake-edhoc}}.
+This parameter MUST specify a single value, which is taken from the 'Value' column of the "EDHOC Cipher Suites" registry defined in {{Section 9.2 of I-D.ietf-lake-edhoc}}.
 This parameter MAY occur multiple times, with each occurrence specifying a different authentication method.

 * 'cred_t', specifying type of authentication credentials supported by the Server.
 This parameter MAY occur multiple times, with each occurrence specifying a different authentication credential type.
 Possible values are: "x509", for X.509 certificate {{RFC5280}}; "c509", for C509 certificate {{I-D.ietf-cose-cbor-encoded-cert}}; "cwt" for CWT {{RFC8392}}; "ccs" for CWT Claims Set (CCS) {{RFC8392}}.